Brovar64/png-viewer-wpf/README.md

 - **Shift + Drag**: Select area for cropping
 - **Escape or Space**: Close the floating transparent viewer
 - **R key**: Reset zoom in the floating transparent viewer
-- **B key**: Toggle the red bounding box in the floating transparent viewer
+- **B key**: Toggle the bounding box in the floating transparent viewer
+- **F key**: Switch between standard and fullscreen bounding box modes

+### Bounding Box Modes

+The floating transparent PNG viewer supports two bounding box modes:

+1. **Standard Mode**: Shows a red outline around the original image dimensions
+2. **Fullscreen Mode**: Shows a red outline around the entire screen

+When moving the floating PNG between monitors, the fullscreen bounding box will automatically switch to the current monitor, maintaining proper context in multi-monitor setups.

 ## License